ameenrj/trading-floor/README.md

 cd trading-floor
 ```

-You will need your own Alphavantage API key to retrieve stocks.
+You will need your own Alpha Vantage API key to retrieve stocks.
 Get one here
-https://www.alphavantage.co/support/#api-key and then add your key to the apikeyQuery in *imports\api\alphaVantage.js*.
+https://www.Alpha Vantage.co/support/#api-key and then add your key to the apikeyQuery in *imports\api\Alpha Vantage.js*.

 Finally, run the app:
 ```